 modern America.

 On the other hand, if a man's identity is anchored CBMW'S false doctrine of male supremacy (complementarianism), that man will feel threatened by any other men or women who disagree with him.
-That man will struggle with who he believes he is supposed to be when the paradigm fails.
-And it will fail.
-That man will lose his compass…because he never knew where he was supposed to be going in the first place.
+That man will experience an identity crisis and struggle with who he has been falsely led to believe he is when his patriarchal paradigm fails.

 Witcoff writes: More and more young boys are raised by single mothers

-or in female-dominant homes, and then they go off to public school… where their
+or in female-dominant homes, and then they go off to public school … where their

 instruction and discipline is performed almost entirely by women.
 What’s a